escapegameibk/microcontroller/ECPROTO.md

 	master how many MFRC522 devices are connected to the slave.
 A response must be a frame with the same sub-action as the sender, but containing an extra byte in the payload containing the number of connected devices.
+A non-responsive device may still be viewed as "connected".

 1. What's there:

 	A sub-action ID with the numeric value 1 indicates a request if a RFID- Tag is present at the given position.
 The position is the first octet to follow the sub-action ID, and in a request the only parameter.
-In a respinse it is followed by 1 octet containing a boolean value indicateing wether a RFID-tag is present or not and ALWAYS 5 octets containing the RFID-tag ID.
+In a response it is followed by 1 octet containing a boolean value indicateing wether a RFID-tag is present or not and ALWAYS 5 octets containing the RFID-tag ID.
 If no rfid tag is present the ID may contain garbage.
+In case the device at the given position is not responding, the boolean indicating, wether a RFID-TAG is present should be set to false, and the 4 following octets, representing the tag-id, should be set to **E R O R** in ASCII.
+In a numeric representation this would be equivalent to 0x45524F52 or 1163022162 at base 16 and 10 respectively.
+	Implementation of this is not nescessary, but may help during debugging.

 # ERRATA